 With its Group-wide personnel information and management system (Workday), which will be implemented by 2024, Swiss Life aims to increase the consistency of its personnel management processes.
 This includes systematic and comprehensive succession planning using a standar- dised process.
 The process identifies business-critical succession positions, nominates internal and external candidates, assesses their potential and willingness as well as their development needs, and thus ensures a comprehensive succession-planning and development programme on multiple levels.

-The divisional talent pools help to prepare future first and second-level managers (team leaders and department heads) as well as project managers and specialists for their future roles through training modules and project work.
-All divisions conducted programmes, tailored to the particular requirements of each unit, at all locations during the reporting period.
+The individual divisions have specific programmes to help prepare future first and second-level managers (team leaders and department heads) as well as project managers and specialists for their future roles through training modules and project work.

-The aim of the Key Persons Programme is to prepare people who show the desire and ability to help shape the company’s future in their own areas for a key position so they can live up to their role as a decision maker.
-The programme also plays a role in employee and succession planning.
-Within a 12-month period, the participants acquire a detailed insight into the Swiss Life Group, give and receive new impulses and directly apply what they have learnt to their daily work.
-The programme is based on the following four modules:
+At the level of the Swiss Life Group, the Key Persons Programme (KPP) is directed at Swiss Life Group managers, specialists and project managers who already hold a key position at senior level or show potential for such a position.
+The aim of the Group-wide programme is to prepare people who show the desire and ability to help shape the company’s future in their own areas for a key position so that they can live up to their role as decision maker.
+The programme thus plays a role in employee and succession planning.
+Within a period of about 15 months, participants acquire a detailed insight into the Swiss Life Group’s main areas, receive and provide fresh impulses and apply what they have learnt to their daily work.
+The KPP’s focus

 - In-depth understanding of Swiss Life’s corporate strategy and divisional business models

 Alumni of the Key Persons Programme meet the participants every year at the “Shaping the Future Day”